 2:55 pm – Boomer’s Story – A Celebration of Ry Cooder (directed by Pete Bell, New York) – Phil Cook and the Guitarheels pay tribute to an iconic album from the legendary Ry Cooder.

 3:15 pm – Alone (directed by Bryan Casey, Rhode Island) – A homeless woman struggles to maintain her dignity and safety while trying to keep friends and family from knowing of her dire situation.

 3:45 pm – Deflower (directed by Mike Frazier, Rhode Island) – A teenage girl rebounds from the breakup with her boyfriend with a zealous goal to lose her virginity.

 4:10 pm – Transsexuals from Space (directed by Brina Healy, Rhode Island) – A cheerful send-up of the low-budget/high-camp sci-fi extravaganzas of the 1950s.

-4:35 pm – The Lives of Hamilton Fish (directed by Rachel Mason) – An original musical that focuses on two men named Hamilton Fish that died on the same day in 1936: an esteemed statesman and a serial killer.
+4:35 pm – The Lives of Hamilton Fish (directed by Rachel Mason, New York) – An original musical that focuses on two men named Hamilton Fish that died on the same day in 1936: an esteemed statesman and a serial killer.